brodev3/antidetect/README.md

 When you create a profile you get a new fingerprint and save it to use it in future work.
 Available options:
 - change fingerprint,
-- delete the fingerprint, will be use the fingerprint of your device.
+- delete fingerprint, will be use the fingerprint of your device.

 The [FingerprintSwitcher](https://fingerprints.bablosoft.com/) service provides free fingerprints that are used in the application.
 This gives us unique browser properties that we apply to our profiles.